-The mass velocity characterizes the mass current, is defined as $\langle v \rangle = \frac{\sum_i m_i v_i}{\sum_i m_i}$ .
-Figure 5 shows a contour plot of the Z component of the mass velocity during the simulation.
-The mass velocity plot shown can be compared to the decomposition percentage during the same simulation (right hand side of Fig. 4): The decomposition front and the discontinuity of the mass velocity coincide, and define the reaction wave.
+The mass velocity characterizes the mass current and is defined as $\langle v \rangle = \frac{\sum_i m_i v_i}{\sum_i m_i}$ .
+Figure 4 shows a contour plot of the Z component of the mass velocity during the simulation.
+The mass velocity plot shown can be compared to the decomposition percentage during the same simulation (right-hand side of Fig. 3): The decomposition front and the discontinuity of the mass velocity coincide, and define the reaction wave.
 The compression wave is observed on the mass velocity plot, but is absent from decomposition plot since the majority of the molecules have already decomposed.

-Figure 6 shows profiles of mass velocity at different snapshots during the simulation.
+Figure 5 shows profiles of mass velocity at different snapshots during the simulation.
 The values were averaged over bins with a constant number of particles, 96, in each bin.
 The top plot shows the Z component of the mass velocity along the solid for three time values.
 The largest amplitude (the left peak for each time) is associated with the compression wave.
 At later times the peak mass velocity decays due to dissipation.
 The first shock front (the right sudden change in velocity for each time) is associated with the reaction wave.
-The insert shows a zoom-in
+The insert shows a zoom-in on the reaction fronts.
+The average mass velocity after the reaction front, $\sim 0.3$ km/s, is much smaller than the reaction front velocity, $\sim 65$ km/s.
+This is consistent with a small increase of density after the reaction front (see Fig. 8).
+It is clear that the reaction wave amplitude does not decay.
+When comparing simulations with different parameters, we find that the reaction wave amplitude depends on the reaction exothermicity and is independent of the impact strength.
+As

-FIG. 4: Contour plots of decomposition percentage during two different simulations.
+FIG. 3.
+(Color online) Contour plots of decomposition percentage during two different simulations.
 The left plot is obtained in a simulation with a dissociation barrier of 2 eV.
 Some of the molecules are decomposed by the reaction wave.
 Most of the other molecules (around 90%) are decomposed by the compression wave.
 The right plot is obtained in a simulation with a decreased dissociation barrier of 0.25 eV.
 More than 85% of the molecules are decomposed by the reaction wave.
-In both cases the exothermicity is 6 eV, and the initiating pellet velocity is $\sim$ 7 km/s.

-The shock front velocity is almost independent of the value of the dissociation barrier.
+In both cases the exothermicity is 6 eV, and the initiating pellet velocity is $\sim$ 90 km/s.
+The reaction front velocity in the case of the higher barrier, $\sim$ 60 km/s, is very similar to the case of the smaller one, $\sim$ 62.5 km/s.

-on the reaction fronts.
-It is clear that the reaction wave amplitude does not decay.
-When comparing simulations with different parameters, we find that the reaction wave amplitude depends on the reaction exothermicity and is independent of the impact strength.
-As discussed above, in the introduction and in section III A, this is a characteristic of a detonation wave.
-The compression wave behaves differently: it has a decaying amplitude that does not depend on the exothermicity but does depend on the impact strength.
-The compression wave is a regular compression shock wave.
-It travels through an unstructured matter composed of reaction decomposition products.
+discussed above, in the Introduction and in Appendix D, this is a characteristic of a detonation wave.
+The compression wave behaves differently: It has a decaying amplitude that does not depend on the exothermicity but does depend on the impact strength.
+The compression wave is a regular